flashbots/relayscan/README.md

 # Query only a single relay, and for the shortest time possible
 go run . core data-api-backfill --relay fb --min-slot -1

-# Now the DB has data, check it (for only a single slot, the latest one, see logs for "latest received payload at slot N" in the backfill command)
+# Now the DB has data, check it (and update in DB)
+go run . core check-payload-value

+# Can also check a single slot only:
 go run . core check-payload-value --slot _N_

 # Reset DB?
 Remove and restart the Docker container